JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

 ## Key Features
 These screenshots show the functionality of GlassBox XAI.
 All features can be used with all three models, but these screenshots will focus primarily on Model 1 (Dice-Optimized), to avoid redundancy.
+Three batches fro mthe test set, containing 8 images each, are used to visualize features:

+- Batch A (Average Metrics): Performance on this batch closely mirrors average performance on the full test set.
+This can be considered typical performance.
+- Batch B (High Metrics): Performance on this batch is higher than average performance on the full test set.
+- Batch C (Low Metrics): Performance on this batch is lower than average performance on the full test set.

+### Core Segmentation Outputs
+This section demonstrates how raw model predictions are turned into clear, interpretable visuals that support clinical or operational decision-making.
+The primary output is a binary segmentation mask, which highlights areas of interest, such as lesions, on a per-pixel basis.

+To make these predictions human-readable, we overlay the segmentation mask on the original image, creating a visual output that can be used directly by clinicians or analysts.
+This is the real output of the system.

+Ground truth masks, created by medical experts, are included here only for evaluation purposes.
+These are used to calculate objective performance metrics by comparing the model's output with the expert annotation.

-### Basic Segmentation & Comparison - Model 1 - Batch A
+#### Basic Segmentation Output - Model 1 - Batch A
 ![Model 1 - Segmentation Output](output/base_output/base_model_1_batch_78_1.png)

-### Segmentation with Dimmed Overlay & Comparison - Model 1 - Batch A
+#### Segmentation Overlay - Model 1 - Batch A

-### Segmentation with Dimmed Overlay & Comparison - Model 1 - Batch B
+#### Segmentation Overlay - Model 1 - Batch B

-### Segmentation with Dimmed Overlay & Comparison - Model 1 - Batch C
+#### Segmentation Overlay - Model 1 - Batch C

+### Comparative Model Evaluation

-### Multi-model Segmentation Comparison - Model 1, Model 2, Model 3
+#### Multi-model Segmentation Comparison - All Models - Batch A

-### Model Performance Evaluation on Test Set - Model 1, Model 2, Model 3
+#### Model Performance Evaluation on Test Set - All Models - Test Set

-### Confusion Matrices - Model 1, Model 2, Model 3
+#### Confusion Matrices - All Models - Test Set

+### Interpretability & XAI

-### Pixel Confidence Heatmap - Model 1
+#### Pixel Confidence Mapping - Model 1 - Batch A
+This visualization overlays the segmentation result with color-coded superpixels, where each region is shaded based on the model's average confidence in that area.
+Warmer colors (red/yellow) indicate high certainty, while cooler colors (blue) highlight low-confidence regions.

+This helps stakeholders:

+- Interpret model trust at a localized level.

+- Identify unreliable regions that may need review or manual verification.

+- Support real-world decision-making by surfacing edge cases, ambiguity, or noise sensitivity in medical images.

+Superpixel-based confidence mapping is especially useful in clinical or high-risk applications, where understanding how much the model trusts each part of its prediction can be just as important as the prediction itself.

-### Saliency Map - Model 1
+#### Saliency Mapping - Model 1 - Batch A

-### Integrated Gradients - Model 1
+#### Integrated Gradients - Model 1 - Batch A

-### Grad-CAM: Encoder Layers - Model 1
+#### Grad-CAM: Encoder Layers - Model 1 - Batch A

-### Grad-CAM: Attention Layers - Model 1
+#### Grad-CAM: Attention Layers - Model 1 - Batch A

-### Grad-CAM: Decoder Layers - Model 1
+#### Grad-CAM: Decoder Layers - Model 1 - Batch A

-### Grad-CAM: Final Layer with Output - Model 1
+#### Grad-CAM: Final Layer with Output - Model 1 - Batch A

-### Grad-CAM: End-to-End Layer Visualization - Model 1
+#### Grad-CAM: End-to-End Layer Visualization - Model 1 - Batch A

 ---